marymlucas/mimic_explore/README.md

 # mimic_explore
-my exploration of the mimic databases
+my initial exploration of the mimic databases